Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

         ..
 Warning::

-            This is the only time that you can export the credentials.
             If you're going to transfer the validator keys to someone else, make sure to do so through a secure channel.
 Generate new keys if you believe the keys have been compromised or lost.

         6. There's a message saying **Waiting for device.
 Please connect your Ledger**.
 Connect the LEDGER device to the computer and enter your PIN on the LEDGER device.